Skip to content

 Where can I trade NDX perpetual futures?

 Nasdaq 100 (NDX) perps are listed on 4 exchanges: Hyperliquid, SynFutures, Ostium, and Extended.
-See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each venue.
+The "Where to Trade Nasdaq 100 (NDX) Perpetual Futures" section compares fees and leverage limits and gives a direct trading link for each venue.

 Category: Index · Data updates every 2 minutes · All rates shown are annualized